-Maybe the US Dietary Guidelines Advisory Committee can could revise their recommendation to encourage Americans
+Maybe the US Dietary Guidelines Advisory Committee could revise their recommendation to encourage Americans

-"to drink more plant-based teas instead of sugar-laden soda."
+"to drink more plant-based teas instead of sugar-laden sodas."
 If you're into the scientific research head over to the US Pub Med website

 to search medical articles on green tea.